irenemosa/IreneFirmwareEngineerApplication/README.md

 ## Installation

 ### Option 1 – Run the Executable (recommended)

+The executable is available upon request.
+Due to email security restrictions, it is not uploaded directly to GitHub.

+To run the application:

-        1. Download the latest release.
+1. Download the executable files provided.
-        2. Extract the files.
+2. Extract the files (if compressed).
-        3. Run the executable.
+3. Run `IreneFirmwareEngineerApplication.exe`.

+> [!NOTE]
+> Requirements:
+>    * have executable zip
+>    * Windows 10 or Windows 11
+>    * 64-bit processor (x64)

 ### Option 2 – Run from Source

-        1. Clone the repository.
+1. Clone this repository.
 2. Open the solution file in Visual Studio.
 3. Build the project.
 4. Run the application.

 > [!NOTE]
 > Requirements:
 >    * Windows 10 or Windows 11
+>    * Visual Studio 2022
->   * .NET Framework (Option 2)
+>    * .NET Desktop Development workload

 ## Application Preview